 To meet satisfactory academic progress a student must complete:

 |Normal Completion to advance grade level||Minimum completion||% of normal completion|

 |At end of four semesters||16 courses||14 courses||87.5%|

 |At end of six semesters||24 courses||22 courses||91.6%|

 A student whose appeal is approved will receive aid on a conditional basis for ONE semester.
-The Office of Financial Aid will review the student’s record at the end of the semester to determine their status for the following semester.
+The student’s record is reviewed at the end of the semester to determine their status for the following semester.

-If the student on financial aid probation meets the terms of the probation, they will be eligible for federal financial aid in the next semester.
-The Office of Financial Aid will review the record of a student who is on financial aid probation at the end of the semester.
-A student who does not meet the terms of the financial aid probation will lose eligibility for all federal, state, and institutional financial aid programs.
+If the student meets the terms of probation, they are eligible for federal financial aid consideration for the next semester.
+A student who does not meet the terms of financial aid probation will lose eligibility for all federal, state, and institutional financial aid programs.

 A student who has lost SAP eligibility to participate in federal, state, and institutional financial aid programs may regain eligibility by enrolling at Scripps at their own expense and meeting SAP standards.
 The passage of time alone will not restore financial aid eligibility.

 Students dismissed from Scripps for academic reasons but who are subsequently readmitted are not automatically eligible to participate in federal, state, or institutional aid programs and will be placed on financial aid warning.
 Please note that Admissions decisions are independent from funding decisions.